30 Reasons Why Women "Give a Child Up" for Adoption

-When a woman finds herself unexpectedly pregnant, it may be at a time in her life where she’s simply not ready for all of the responsibilities of parenthood.
+When a woman finds herself unexpectedly pregnant, it may be at a time in her life when she’s simply not ready for all of the responsibilities of parenthood.
 She may be completing her education or focusing on her career, or she may feel that she is too young or unprepared at this point in her life to offer everything that she wants her child to have.
-Instead, she chooses adoption to find a family who is truly prepared to raise a child.
+Her reason for putting a child up for adoption may be to find a family who is truly prepared to raise a child.

 2. She doesn’t want to be a mother.

 In other cases, a woman facing an unplanned pregnancy has no desire to be a mother and simply doesn’t see herself ever becoming a parent — and that’s completely okay.
-She chooses adoption to give her child a happy life with someone who desperately wants to be a parent.
+This can absolutely be a good reason for placing a child for adoption.
+In this instance, a woman chooses adoption to give her child a happy life with someone who desperately wants to be a parent.

 3. She can’t afford to raise the baby.